missionpinball/mpf-docs/shows/show_format.rst

 Show configuration format
 =========================
 Shows are defined via nested key/value pairs in YAML files.

-You can define shows in the ``shows:`` section of a regular machine or mode config file, or you can define them in their own standalone files.
-It makes no difference from a functional standpoint--it's purely up to you and a matter of preference.
-(We tend to create small simple shows in existing config files and make bigger shows their own standalone files.)
+A show contains multiple steps, and each step contains a time (for when that step should run) and instructions (for what actions should happen in that step).

 Here is a very simple show with two steps.
 The first step sets the color of *led1* to *red*, then one second later, it turns *led1* off again.
 Then after